vcz-fr/TheFollowUp/_posts/2018/04/2018-04-17-gpu-powered-antivirus.md

     url: "https://www.zdnet.fr/actualites/intel-veut-soulager-les-cpu-des-analyses-antivirales-39867080.htm"
     dead: false

-tweet: "Quieter and more efficient antiviruses on the horizon by using GPU and telemetry analytics."
+message: "Quieter and more efficient antiviruses on the horizon by using GPU and telemetry analytics."
 ---